 Risk management is an effective and important management practice that should lead to better-supported decisions and more effective programs and operations.

-5. Customization: The principle of customization emphasizes that risk management programs should be tailored to match the needs and culture of the organization, while being balanced with the specific decision environment they support.
+5. Customization: Risk management programs should be tailored to match the needs and culture of the organization, while being balanced with the specific decision environment they support.

 Organizations and personnel should tailor the methods for the dissemination of risk information and decision making and communications processes to fit the needs of their mission.